 Due to herculean efforts by community members Gary Gambill (@jawa-the-hutt on Slack) and Manuel Saelices, in tandem with NativeScript-Vue author and maintainer Igor Randjelovic, I’m proud to present to you a brand new Vue CLI plugin that enables sharing between web and mobile in a really painless fashion for those who love Vue.js.

-NOTE: Learn more about the latest from NativeScript-Vue in our upcoming webinar on Thursday, April 25th!
+NOTE: Learn more about the latest from NativeScript-Vue and web/mobile code sharing in our webinar, "Another Vue of NativeScript"!

 Presenting the NativeScript-Vue CLI Plugin